Charlie Carman

-Early years
+Early life

 Carman was born in 1895 in rural McNairy County, Tennessee, near Bethel Springs.
 He was the second child born to George Jefferson Carman and Laura (Lockman) Carman, both natives of McNairy County, Tennessee.

 Football player

 Carman played college football at Vanderbilt University.
 During World War I, he served in the U.S. Army.
 In May 1917, he was a student officer in the R.O.T.C., serving at Fort Sheridan, to the north of Chicago.
 He attained the rank of captain.

 In September 1920, the National Football League (called the American Professional Football Association during the 1920 and 1921 seasons) was founded at a meeting in the Hupmobile auto showroom of the owner of the Canton Bulldogs.
 In the inaugural season of the NFL, Carman appeared in one game for the 1920 Detroit Heralds.
 The following year, he appeared in six games for the 1921 Detroit Tigers.